Who would purchase the land? What are the terms?

 Will different types of recreation be separated?

-The exact details of the eventual management plan cannot be specified at this time, given that the eventual land manager is not yet identified.
+The exact details of the eventual management plan cannot be specified at this time, given that the eventual land manager is not yet known.
 However, the goal is to provide Albany County residents and visitors with a quality experience in the great outdoors, which includes being able to have a quiet walk with great wildlife viewing opportunities, a horseback ride that is not compromised by the sudden appearance of a fast-moving cyclist, and a mountain bike ride that offers an uninterrupted descent.
 We believe all of these uses can be accommodated on this large expanse of land.